iamthefamous/todolist-app/QUICKSTART.md

 docker compose up -d
 ```

-Wait a few seconds for PostgreSQL to start and become healthy.
+Wait a few seconds for MySQL to start and become healthy.

 ### 3. Start the backend